Hisham-Mizeed/Users-Wheel-App-mini-docker-project-/README.md

 # 🎡 Users Wheel App (Dockerized Fullstack Project)

-A full-stack web application built with **React, Node.js, PostgreSQL, and Redis**, fully containerized using **Docker Compose**.
+A full-stack web application built using **React, Node.js, PostgreSQL, and Redis**, fully containerized with **Docker Compose**.

-The app allows users to:
+This application allows users to:

-* View users from a database
+* 👥 View all users from the database
-* Add new users
+* ➕ Add new users
-* Delete users
+* ❌ Delete existing users
-* Spin a wheel 🎡 to randomly select a user
+* 🎡 Spin a wheel to randomly select a user

 ---